richardk6/Billboard-Project/code/readme.md

 ## Import
 The code within [data_import](data_import.ipynb) imports and cleans up the data from our [external sources](../data/external).
-After cleanup, it is saved in the (data folder)[../data] for use in our analysis.
+After cleanup, it is saved in the [data folder](../data) for use in our analysis.

 ## Analysis
 The code within [data_analysis](data_analysis.ipynb) analyzes the data and is the main writeup for this project.